charliecalvert/CloudNotes/Assignments/BootstrapThemes.md

 - 4 alerts (style with info, warning, danger, success etc)
 - 6 labels (style with default, primary, info etc)
 - List panels (style  with default, primary, info etc)
-- List group with 3 items
+- List group with three items.
+I think at least some verison of this can be styled with four variations: (success, warning, info, danger.)
 - Carousel (with images from california or canada or your choice of images)

 More information is found: